- Signatories to the Electronic Communications Convention

 A. CISG

 Unlike the U.S. Uniform Commercial Code, the CISG does not consist of a statute of frauds provision.
 As per CISG Art.
 11 "A contract of sale need not be concluded in or evidenced by writing and is not subject to any other requirement as to form."
 However, the "writing" definition is essential in relation to declarations made by states concerning "formal requirements" (Art.
 12 and Art.
 96 CISG).
 Article 96 CISG enables contracting states to deviate from the freedom of form provision and require that formal requirements as per local laws are met for the formation, modification and termination of a contract.
 In such instances, the "writing" definition of Article 13 is used to interpret whether the formal requirements have been fulfilled.
-Over the years, courts have chosen to adopt broad interpretations in this regard in line with the functional approach adopted by the CISG- AC Opinion No:1.
+Over the years, courts have chosen to adopt broad interpretations in this regard in line with the functional approach adopted by the CISG- AC Opinion No:1 and Revised No: 1.
 For example, in a recent 2022 case, the Dutch court held that "WhatsApp" communications were deemed to be writings as per CISG (Art.
 13).

 B. Electronic Communications Convention